VisualComposer/builder/readme.txt

 Tags: Visual Composer, page builder, drag-and-drop editor, landing page, website builder, site-builder, front-end builder Requires PHP: 5.6
 Requires at least: 4.6
-Tested up to: 5.5.1
+Tested up to: 5.5.3
-Stable tag: 30.1
+Stable tag: 31.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-All-in-one page builder for WordPress comes with 350+ elements, templates, and design options: All you need to create a business website for free!
+All-in-one page builder for WordPress comes with 500+ elements, templates, addons, and design options: All you need to create a business website for free!

 == Description ==

 **Visual Composer Website Builder** is an intuitive **drag and drop editor** that gives you powerful tools and assets to create a responsive WordPress website.
-No coding required.
+No coding!

-**It's brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
-Instead you get fast, powerful and easy-to-use website builder that gives you tools to create any kind of website.
+**It's a brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
+Instead, you get a fast, powerful, and easy-to-use website builder that gives you tools to create any kind of website.

-Create pixel-perfect websites easily with a help of [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme): A rich library of **350+ Elements**, **Templates**, **Integrations**, and extensive **Design Options**.
+Create pixel-perfect websites easily with a help of [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-hub-text-link): A rich library of **500+ Elements**, **Templates**, **Addons**, and powerful **Design Options**.

 https://www.youtube.com/watch?v=SJMIvMXyPHs

-Discover Visual Composer [free website builder for WordPress](https://visualcomposer.com/download/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme), backed by the latest technology (*ReactJS*) and an experienced team of developers.
+Discover Visual Composer [free website builder for WordPress](https://visualcomposer.com/download/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=free-website-builder-for-wordpress-text-link), backed by the latest technology (*ReactJS*) and an experienced team of developers.

 **TRUE DRAG & DROP WEBSITE BUILDER**